makgyver/rectorch/README.md

 # Work in progress

 The following features/changes will be soon released:
-* Inclusion of `ADMM_Slim` and `SVAE` in the official release;
 * Splitting of the `models` module in more sub-modules on the basis of the models' characteristics;
-* Introduction of a "global" setting/configuration for the framework.
+* Introduction of a "global" setting/configuration for the framework;
+* Adding optimizer's parameters in the configuration;
+* Including horizontal splitting and leave-one-out in `DataProcessing`.

 # Suggestions

 This framework is constantly growing and the implemented methods are chosen on the basis of the need of our research activity.
-We plan to include as many state-of-the-art methods as soon as we can, but if you have any specific requests feel free to contact us by opening an issue.
+We plan to include as many state-of-the-art methods as soon as we can, but if you have any specific request feel free to contact us by opening an issue.

 # Citing this repo